MicrosoftDocs/azure-docs/articles/lab-services/connect-virtual-machine-chromebook-remote-desktop.md

     ![Certificate warning](./media/how-to-use-classroom-lab/certificate-error-chromebook.png)

-1. You should see the desktop of the VM that you are connecting to.
+1. You should see the desktop of the VM that you're connecting to.

 ## Next steps